-My research focuses broadly on the intersection of public and nonprofit management, science and technology policy, and social equity.
-I use a range of methods in my research, including experimental methods, computational text analysis, multi-level modeling, and qualitative content analysis.
+My research focuses broadly on the intersection of public and nonprofit administration, science and technology studies, and social equity.
+I use a range of methods in my research, including experimental methods, computational text analysis, and qualitative content analysis.

 RECENTLY PUBLISHED RESEARCH

-Dimand, A.M, Schwoerer, K., Patrucco, A.S, Murtazashvilli, I. (2023) Design Principles fro Responsible Use of AI to Enhance Customer Experience (CX) Through Public Procurement.
+Dimand, A.M, Schwoerer, K., Patrucco, A.S, Murtazashvilli, I. (2023) Design Principles for Responsible Use of AI to Enhance Customer Experience (CX) Through Public Procurement.
+Transforming the Business of Government – Insights on Resiliency, Innovation and Performance.
 IBM Center for the Business of Government.

 Schwoerer, K. (2023) How to DATAFY Public Administration: An Introductory Guide.
 Administrative Informatics Roundtable.
 Journal of Behavioral Public Administration.